On this page, you will find three main sections:

 Scenario: Individual or small groups of children isolating

 Please note - children are no longer required to self-isolate as close contacts of positive cases.
-However, while awaiting the results of PCR tests, or where a child has tested positive but feels well enough to work, this scenario remains relevant.

 Teachers will create a set of ‘Online learning for your first day of absence’ tasks on Google Classroom.
 This enables children who are isolating to be able to access learning from their first day of absence.